Can We Offset Payable Benefits Against Fraud Amounts After Employee Termination?

 gopinath varahamurthi

-The word attachment is a tag, that the amount neither disbursed to the individual nor to be taken into account for making good of misappropriation.
-The absence of final orders this case seems to be pending (specifically for making good from the employee), kindly go through the orders again the authority who is passing orders might have given a chance to pay/remit the misappropriated amount to the bank, otherwise, they should have done with alternative arrangement of given time for recovery.
+The word "attachment" is a tag that represents the amount neither disbursed to the individual nor taken into account for rectifying misappropriation.
+The absence of final orders in this case indicates that it is still pending, specifically regarding the recovery from the employee.
+Kindly review the orders again; the authority responsible for issuing the orders may have provided an opportunity to repay or remit the misappropriated amount to the bank.
+Otherwise, they should have arranged for an alternative method or set a specific time for recovery.

 dmc123

-Gratuity cannot be forfeited except for termination due to wilful ommission or negligence causing any damage or loss to, or destruction to property belonging to the employer, to the extent of damage or loss caused.
-You may forfeit the amount and amend your recovery suit to that extent
+Gratuity cannot be forfeited except for termination due to willful omission or negligence causing any damage or loss to, or destruction of property belonging to the employer, to the extent of the damage or loss caused.
+You may forfeit the amount and amend your recovery suit to that extent.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute